allan-pg/allan-pg/README.md

-<h1 align="center">Allan Mwangi 🖥💻  - Data Analyst Portfolio</h1>
+<h1 align="center">Allan Mwangi - Data Analyst/Data Modeller Portfolio</h1>
 <h3 align="center">A passionate data scientist from Kenya</h3>

-Results-oriented Data Analyst with a passion for transforming complex datasets into actionable, data-driven insights that propel business success.
-Proficient in Excel, MySQL, Power BI, and Python, I specialize in data manipulation, statistical analysis, and business intelligence visualization.
-Leveraging advanced skills in Python libraries (Pandas, NumPy, Matplotlib, Seaborn), I excel at uncovering trends, building predictive models, and delivering strategic recommendations.
-With a proven track record in optimizing workflows, designing robust databases, and creating impactful dashboards, I thrive in collaborative environments and am dedicated to continuous learning to stay ahead of industry trends.

-Key achievements include:
-- Boosted operational efficiency by 15% through advanced data analysis in Excel, utilizing pivot tables and statistical functions to streamline reporting processes for cross-functional teams.
-- Enhanced database performance by 25% by designing and maintaining MySQL databases, optimizing SQL queries to ensure data integrity and support scalable business intelligence solutions
-- Improved decision-making efficiency by 30% by developing interactive Power BI dashboards, delivering real-time insights to stakeholders and reducing reporting turnaround time.
-- Increased insight accuracy by 20% through comprehensive data analyses in Python, leveraging Pandas and NumPy for data modeling and Seaborn for visualizations that informed actionable strategic decisions.

-I am committed to continuous learning and staying updated with the latest industry trends and technologies.
-My goal is to leverage data to solve complex problems and contribute to the success of forward-thinking organizations.
+A Data Modeller and Data Analyst based in Kenya, with hands-on experience working with Microsoft Azure and Databricks.
+I specialize in turning business requirements into well-structured data models and reliable analytics solutions that support decision-making.

+I am comfortable working across the full data lifecycle — from source systems all the way to gold layer datasets.
+I investigate data at the source to identify issues, data quality gaps, and inconsistencies, ensuring the final data used for reporting is accurate, trusted, and fit for business use.

+I have experience designing and working with medallion architecture - bronze, silver, gold layers:

+In the silver layer, I integrate data from multiple sources, clean it, and standardize it using rules like crosswalk mappings, reference tables, and consistent business definitions.
+In the gold layer, I shape data for reporting and analytics in a way that is business-friendly and optimized for performance.

+I also design Kimball dimensional models, building:

+Fact tables that hold measurable business events (like sales, transactions, quantities, etc.)
+Dimension tables that contain descriptive attributes (like customers, products, time, locations)

+This helps create clear, easy-to-use star schemas that support fast and scalable reporting in tools like Power BI.

+Beyond modeling, I translate business requirements into technical data solutions, ensuring that what stakeholders need is accurately reflected in the data structures and reports delivered.

+I am skilled in SQL, Python, Power BI, Excel, MySQL, and data processing libraries like Pandas and NumPy, which I use for analysis, transformation, and visualization.

+I enjoy solving data problems, improving data quality, and building systems that make data easier to understand and trust.
+My goal is to continue growing in data engineering and analytics roles where I can help organizations make better decisions through well-structured and reliable data.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=allan-pg&label=Profile%20views&color=0e75b6&style=flat" alt="allan-pg" /> </p>

 ## Skills
-* 🧩Excel
+* Excel
-* 🐍 python
+* python
-* 💻 Mysql, MS sql, Postgre, Mongo DB
+* Mysql, MS sql, Postgre, Mongo DB
-* 🦝 pandas, numpy, pytorch, tensorflow
+* pandas, numpy, pytorch, tensorflow
-* 📊📉📈 powerbi, matplotlib, seaborn
+* powerbi, matplotlib, seaborn

 __________________________________________________________________________________________________________________________________________________________________________

-- 👯 I am currently workin at **witu mjini secondary** as an **ICT technician**
+- I am currently working at **ArtSam technologies** as a **Data Modeller**

-- 👯 I’m looking to collaborate on **data analysis to create reports on insights found**
+-  I’m looking to collaborate on **Data engineering projects**

-- 📝 I regularly write articles on https://medium.com/@carsonallan71
+- I regularly write articles on https://medium.com/@carsonallan71

-- 💬 Ask me about **python, numpy, pandas, matplotlib, seaborn, excel, sql, power bi**

-- 📫 How to reach me **carsonallan71@gmail.com**
+- How to reach me **carsonallan71@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">